Before you go and ride your ATV or Side By Side, there are a few must have ATV accessories you need to get.

 The thumb throttles that are on every ATV do get annoying to hold on to and really can give your thumb a workout.
 I know it sounds silly, but if you do any serious riding the thumb gains are real!

-You can get a throttle extension here*.
+You can get a throttle extension here (ad).
 They make the throttle longer and easier to use.
-They’re also super easy to install too.
-Making it one of the must-have ATV accessories for anyone who does long rides.
+They’re also super easy to install, too.

 Not for everyone, but if you use your ATV for work, then you need to put a ball on it.

 It’s so much easier to use an ATV to move a trailer.
-I do this often with a small jet ski trailer I have as the ATV can get into spots the truck can not.
+I do this often with a small jet ski trailer I have, as it can get into spots the truck can not.

-I don’t know why spiders and rodents like to make homes on my ATV when I put it up for storage, but they do.
+I don’t know why spiders and rodents like to make homes in my quad when I put it up for storage, but they do.

-You can get a universal ATV cover here*.
+You can get a universal ATV cover here (ad).

 27. LED Lights